awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 ## SkewedInfo Structure<a name="aws-glue-api-catalog-tables-SkewedInfo"></a>

 Specifies skewed values in a table\.
-Skewed are ones that occur with very high frequency\.
+Skewed values are those that occur with very high frequency\.

 **Fields**
 + `SkewedColumnNames` – An array of UTF\-8 strings\.